RTXteam/RTX/README.md

 ## ...by customizing a Jupyter Notebook

-Three Jupyter notebooks that illustrate how to programmatically use ARAX are provided [here](code/ARAX/Examples).
+Three Jupyter notebooks that demonstrate how to programmatically use ARAX are provided [here](code/ARAX/Examples).

 # Links